EB-4—Fourth Employment-Based Preference for Religious Workers

-The Austin immigration attorneys at the William Jang, PLLC will charge the following for a normal case when it is filed from within the United States and with the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), in addition to the filing fee that is currently charged by the USCIS:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC will charge the following for a normal case when it is filed from within the United States and with the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to look over this disclaimer), in addition to the filing fee that is currently charged by the USCIS:

 - $6,000 for the attorney’s fees associated with the principal beneficiary’s petition

 - $405 for the main petition filing fee with the USCIS

 - $1,070 for every person, or $635 for every person younger than 14

 At the Law Office of William Jang, PLLC, our Austin immigration lawyers understand what you will need to do in order to obtain your EB-4 fourth-preference permanent residency that exists for religious workers—please take a moment to look over a sample of approved cases.
 To discuss the particulars of your situation with one or our Austin immigration attorneys, please call our Austin offices at today.